aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/images/get-info-of-images/_index.md

 A: Yes, you can download a trial version from the Aspose website to explore all features.

 **Q: Where can I get additional help or community support?**
-A: Visit the Aspose.Note forum [here](https://forum.aspose.com/c/note/28) for tips, sample code, and answers from the community.
+A: Visit the Aspose.Note forum [Aspose.Note community forum](https://forum.aspose.com/c/note/28) for tips, sample code, and answers from the community.

 ---